deeperj/dillinger/Thesis.md

 $$|W_2||x\star\phi_{\lambda_1}|=\left(|x\star\psi_{\lambda_1}|\star\phi,||x\star\psi_{\lambda_1}|\star\psi_{\lambda_2}|\right)_{\lambda_2\in\Lambda_2}$$ \label{eqn_c4_dss04})
 \end{equation}

 Repeating these successive steps of computing invariant features and retrieving lost information leads to the scattering spectrum, as seen in Fig. 1, however speech signals are almost entirely characterized by the first two layers of the spectrum, that is why a two layers spectrum is typically used for speech representation.
-It is shown in [6] that this representation is invariant to translations and stable to deformations, while keeping more information than the mel-filter banks coefficients
+It is shown in [6] that this representation is invariant to translations and stable to deformations, while keeping more information than the Mel-filter banks coefficients

 ![alt text](https://raw.githubusercontent.com/deeperj/dillinger/master/thesis/images/scatter.png "Scattering network - 2 layers deep")
 \begin{figure}